find your perfect postgrad program

-A masters in English Literature is a great opportunity to specialise and go more in depth into studying English Literature.
-Unlike some subjects, where you simply do an MA in whatever the topic, with English Literature you’ll often find that although the course is known as an English Literature Masters, you’ll choose a particular pathway – perhaps the works of a particular century, or from a particular angle.
-We’ll talk more on this later.
+A Masters in English Literature is a great opportunity to specialise and go more in depth into studying literature.
+Unlike some subjects, where you simply do an MA in whatever the topic, with English Literature you’ll often find that although the course is known as an English Literature Masters, you’ll choose a particular pathway – perhaps the works of a particular century, or from a specifc writer.
 For those of you wanting to study the language in depth, rather than the works written in it, take a look at our guide to getting an English Language masters.

-The course is similar to an undergraduate one in that there are lectures, classes and tutorials, but it will differ in the amount of independent research it involves – especially when it comes to doing your dissertation.
+The course is similar to an undergraduate degree in that there are lectures, classes and tutorials, but it will differ in the amount of independent research involved – especially when it comes to doing your dissertation.

-An English Literature masters is intended to help students develop their research skills, advance their level of writing, and to improve analytical skills.
-For this reason, part of doing an MA in English Literature is studying research methods.
-This is often a required core module, and is designed to help prepare you for the dissertation at the end of the year.
+An English Literature masters is intended to help students develop their research skills, advance their level of writing and to improve their analytical skills.
+For this reason, part of the MA in English Literature is studying research methods.
+This is often a required core module and is designed to help prepare you for the dissertation at the end of the year.
 There may also be other core modules.

-Earlier, we mentioned the idea of ‘pathways’.
 When it comes to English Literature, the subject is so broad that it would be impossible to teach a bit of everything in just one masters program!
-Instead, there are various pathways lined out.
-Some examples could be:
+Instead, there are various pathways you can choose to follow – examples could be:

-Often, a university may offer an open pathway as well, where you can pick and choose modules as you like.
-This is best if you haven’t decided on an area of specialisation, or if there’s more than one area of interest to you.
+Often, a university may offer an open pathway as well, where you can pick and choose modules as you go along.
+This is a good option if you haven’t decided on an area of specialisation, or if there’s more than one area of interest to you.
 In addition, universities often allow students to choose a linked module from a related subject – subject areas such as History or English Language may be of use here.
 There may also be the option to take on some creative writing courses, but this will depend on whether this is taught at your chosen university, and if it is whether it’s offered to students on your course.